WIDEROZ/MPI/Anglais/Entrainement/Mines 2023.md

 #### Text
 ##### 1.
 The Prescot's playhouse is going to bring one hundred and forty thousand tourists and five million and four hundred thousand pound, for the local population.
-Otherwise those cultural entertainments need money and it is an issue like finding a way to make benefits with entrance price.
-As well that in 2021 the government planed to raise the value of cultural events
+Otherwise those cultural entertainments need higher budgets and it is an issue, like finding a way to make benefits with entrance price.
+As well that in 2021 the government planed to raise the value of cultural events, even if there still the same problem : the lack of money.
+A light of hope is blinding, due to the arrival of a new prime minister.